ganbnuray/somm/README.md

   [Kaggle Notebook for Sampling](https://www.kaggle.com/code/nurayganbarova/wine-sampling/notebook)

-Note: Given the substantial volume of data, I utilized a random sampling approach to manage and use it effectively for this project.
+Note: Given the substantial volume of data, I utilized a random sampling approach to get 100 wines to manage and use it effectively for this project.